 Often, we use our specialized cooling spray nail grinder to reduce any thick nail tissue in order to increase penetration of the laser.
 This is usually a painless procedure.

-Welcome to Dr. Silverberg’s Laser Nail Fungus Site.
+Welcome to City Footcare’s Laser Nail Fungus Site.
 To the left there is a brief introduction to Laser Nail Fungus Treatment and the new Cutera Laser.
 Below that to the left is a list of my most recent blog posts.
 Just below this box you will find blog posts about nail fungus and the treatment of nail fungus, mostly laser treatment but other information on nail fungus too.
 The above navigation buttons will take you around this site.
 I hope you find it informative.
 Feel free to contact me with any questions about nail fungus, laser treatment of nail fungus and any other related topic. – Dr. Lawrence Silverberg

 I have been using the Cutera Genesis laser since it was FDA approved in 2011.
 I have had great success with this laser treating nail fungus and warts.